AntonLevchuk/AntonLevchuk/README.md

 - Hi there 👋, I’m @AntonLevchuk
 - 👀 I’m interested in wed-development(Python, Django, Flask)
-- 🌱 I’m currently learning different Python libraries
+- 🌱 I’m currently learning different Python frameworks
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can contact with me by email: antonlevchuk626@gmail.com